Bally’s Las Vegas Construction Timeline Revealed

 With its phased development, Bally’s is focused on delivering a destination that emanates the energy of the Strip while defining a new level of integrated resorts.

-As Vegas keeps growing as a global entertainment capital, Bally’s development is set to attract visitors and locals looking to see what it has in store for them when it opens fully in 2029.
+As Vegas continues to grow as a global entertainment capital, Bally’s development is set to attract visitors and locals who will want to see what it has in store for them when it opens fully in 2029.

 No Comments Yet.